Rylsee: 2010 - 2016

 His next move was in 2012 to his current city of residence, Berlin, (Germany).
 Rylsee was quickly adopted as a resident artist at arts & music venue Urban Spree, sharing a studio with fellow artist Andrea Wan.
 "A resident artist at Urban Spree since the very beginning of the adventure, and through his countless contributions, Rylsee has become more than a friend: he is family" – Pascal Feucher, 2017 (Founder, Urban Spree).

 In 2014 Rylsee completed an artist residency at the Zimmer Gallery in Tel Aviv.
 Here he debuted his famous 'Guess What' alphabet which has become a recurring project.
 Shortly after this, he was asked to bring the exhibition to Annecy, France to exhibit at the Art By Friends Gallery.

+In collaboration with fellow Swiss artist Ben Thé, Rylsee created a fake 'épicerie' or corner store in which everything was created and made by them.
+This included false advertisements, packaging, products, television commercials and costumes.
+The installation was held at the Highlight Gallery in Geneva from November 2015 to February 2016.

+2017 - 2020

 In 2017, Rylsee collaborated with Italian company Moleskine to publish a book titled 'How to Play with Letters' – a monograph on his career and unique artist style.
 Also during this year, Rylsee exhibited his largest solo show to date titled 'OTHER INBOX' at Urban Spree.

 In September 2019, Rylsee showed a new exhibition titled 'GREY ZONE' at Bahama Yellow in Geneva.
 Based on his 2014 exhibition idea 'Guess What', the GREY ZONE exhibition housed 2 new alphabets - one series of ink drawings and another series of mix-media pieces.
 Other activities such as workshops and talks were also held during the time of the exhibition.

-Throughout his career, Rylsee has participated and exhibited in galleries all over the world.
-These cities include; Vancouver, Berlin, Tel Aviv, Geneva, Paris, Washington DC, Annecy, Brussels, Valencia, Hamburg, Stuttgart, Santiago, Beirut, São Paulo, Vevey, Denver, La Rochelle, and Barcelona.